crs4/pydoop/docs/installation.rst

-falls back to a default location that is hardwired at compile time: the setup script looks for a file named ``DEFAULT_HADOOP_HOME`` in the current working directory; if the file does not exist, it is created and filled with the path to the current Hadoop home (at compile time, Pydoop must *always* know where the Hadoop home is).
+falls back to a default location that is hardwired at compile time: the setup script looks for a file named ``DEFAULT_HADOOP_HOME`` in the current working directory; if the file does not exist, it is created and filled with the path to the current Hadoop home.

 .. _troubleshooting: